 3Indicates only approximate dry-fill capacity.
 Some applications may vary based on cooler size, if equipped with an in-tank cooler, if equipped with an oil to air cooler and if equipped with a remote filter assembly.
 The amount of transmission fluid and fluid level should be set by the indication on the dipstick's normal operating range.

-4Automatic transmissions that require MERCON® V should only use MERCON® V fluid or fluid that is specified dual usage MERCON®/MERCON® V. Refer to scheduled maintenance information to determine the correct service interval.
+4 Automatic transmissions that require MERCON® LV should only use MERCON® LV fluid.
+Refer to scheduled maintenance information to determine the correct service interval.
 Use of any fluid other than the recommended fluid may cause transmission damage.